kubedb/docs/docs/setup/monitoring/prometheus-operator.md

   serviceAccountName: prometheus
   serviceMonitorSelector:
     matchLabels:
-      k8s-app: prometheus # change this according to your setup
+      release: prometheus # change this according to your setup
   secrets:
     - kubedb-apiserver-cert
   resources: